Subscribe: Google Podcasts | RSS

-The Handyguys help you determine whether your unfinished basement is suitable for finishing in their home improvement podcast.
+The Handyguys discuss whether your unfinished basement is suitable for finishing during their home improvement podcast.

 The Handyguys take a look at some of the hurdles you must face before even thinking of finishing your basement.
 They provide some tips for the do-it-yourself minded individuals who would love to see a nice play room, entertainment room or billiards room in your basement.